dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/methods.md

 - `state:old` &mdash; a node with the same `unique_id` exists in the comparison manifest
 - `state:unmodified` &mdash; All existing nodes with no changes

-The benefits for these selectors are primarily to exclude unchanged nodes to shorten run times.
-There are no subselectors available, but that may change as use cases evolve.
+The primary benefit of these selectors is to exclude unchanged nodes to shorten run times.
+No subselectors are available at this time, but that may change as use cases evolve.

 </VersionBlock>